 That said, always have a physical card on hand to be safe.

-Only Use Debts Cards at ATMs & Only Use Credit Cards to Make Purchases
+Only Use Debts Cards at ATMs and Only Use Credit Cards to Make Purchases

 Never use physical DEBIT cards to pay for things.
 Only use your DEBIT card (or Apple/Google Pay) to withdraw money from ATMs — that’s it.